Super Bowl Betting Odds

 There will be odds available for each NFL team.
 Typically, the odds board is listed in descending order with the favorites on top and longshots on the bottom.
 Here’s what the odds might look like for the five teams at the top.

-The season plays out, and it turns out you were right on the money.
+The season plays out, and it turns out you were right on.
 New Orleans wins the Super Bowl, and you have yourself a winning ticket.
-That $100 initial bet returns you a total of $1,300, the amount of your wager plus a staggering profit of $1,200.
+That $100 initial bet returns you a total of $1,300 — the amount of your wager plus a staggering profit of $1,200.